waku-org/nwaku-compose/README.md

 ```
 ⚠️ The node might take ~5' the very first time it runs because it needs to build locally the RLN community membership tree.

+Optionally, you can run it with caddy which gives a free SSL certificate for REST API,
+- set the A record in DNS settings to your server IP address
+- change `your-domain.com` in `Caddyfile`
+- run `docker-compose --profile prod up -d`

 **🏄🏼‍♂️ 3.
 Interact with your nwaku node**
 * See [http://localhost:3000/d/yns_4vFVk/nwaku-monitoring](http://localhost:3000/d/yns_4vFVk/nwaku-monitoring) for node metrics.
 * See [localhost:4000](http://localhost:4000).
 Under development 🚧